Shidacea/Shipectral/README.md

 * Rake
 * Bison
 * Git
-* SFML or raylib (only on Ubuntu - on Windows they will be installed automatically)
+* SFML or SDL (only on Ubuntu - on Windows they will be installed automatically)

 All of these programs need to be in the path environment variable for Windows to work properly.